 The Open Grants Program is designed to make it easier for applicants to submit a proposal to Golden LEAF and to make funding opportunities available throughout the year.
 Eligible applicants are governmental entities and 501 (c)(3) nonprofit organizations.
-This program is for Economic Development projects in the areas of Agriculture, Economic Development, Workforce Preparedness, Healthcare, Education and Community Vitality.
+This program is for Economic Development projects in the areas of Economic Investment and Job Creation, Workforce Preparedness and Education, Agriculture, and Community Vitality.
 If you are looking for Hurricane Florence Disaster Recovery, click here.

 The Golden LEAF Foundation is committed to using the funds entrusted to it for projects that show the most potential for strengthening North Carolina’s long-term economy, especially in tobacco-dependent, economically distressed, and/or rural communities.
 Golden LEAF makes grants for projects that the Foundation’s Board of Directors believes have extraordinary merit and address the Foundation’s purposes as set forth in its Charter.

 Grants in this program are not expected to exceed $200,000.
 Since requests are likely to far exceed funds available, the Foundation will be looking for projects in the following focus areas of Economic Investment and Job Creation, Workforce Preparedness and Education, Agriculture, and Community Vitality.
 Click here for more information about Golden LEAF’s priorities, characteristics of competitive proposals, and low priority proposals.

 Presenting a project for review will involve a two-step process: letter of inquiry and full application.